j h h l . n e t |

 The four waveforms can be individually set to a number of preset waveforms by tapping their names.
 When you do, a waveform picker shows up with names and pictures of the available waveforms.
 Some are rather complicated!
 Noise and Silence are among the choices.

-When you have chose a waveform, touch DONE to dismiss the picker.
+When you have chosen a waveform, touch DONE to dismiss the picker.

 To change the frequency values associated with each "high" or "low" waveform, the usual frequency picker is used: